artaasd95/chat-bot-practice-langchain/TROUBLESHOOTING.md

 ```

 **Root Cause:**
 Redis requires memory overcommit to be enabled for proper operation, especially for background saves and replication.
+However, this is an informational warning that doesn't prevent Redis from functioning.

 **Solution:**
-- Added `vm.overcommit_memory=1` sysctls setting to Redis service in docker-compose.yml
-- Created a Redis configuration file with optimized settings
+- Created a Redis configuration file with optimized settings for containerized environment
+- Note: The sysctl `vm.overcommit_memory=1` cannot be set in Docker containers without privileged mode
+- This warning is harmless in containerized environments and can be safely ignored

 **Files Modified:**
-- `docker-compose.yml` - Added sysctls configuration for Redis
+- `docker-compose.yml` - Removed invalid sysctls configuration
-- `redis.conf` - New Redis configuration file
+- `redis.conf` - New Redis configuration file with containerized optimizations

 ### 3. Redis Configuration File Warning